-Third-party income comprises amounts recharged to Utmost Group under the transitional services agreement (TSA), following the sale of Quilter International.
+Third-party income comprises amounts recharged to Utmost Group under the TSA, following the sale of Quilter International.
 It represents business services and IT and third-party costs, which are predominantly fixed, but with scope to change if any of the costs vary materially.
 Third-party income is recognised in the period the expenditure is incurred.

-Interest income
+Investment income

+Investment income relates predominantly to interest income and investment property lease income.
 Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that financial asset's carrying amount.
+Lease income is recognised on a straight-line basis over the sublease term.